 Tips on Mutual Fund Investing

 - Mutual fund fees can take huge chunks off your returns, which is why you should research investing costs with laser precision.
-But one good place to start may be with index funds.
+But one good place to start might be with index funds.
 These passively managed funds generally charge lower fees than actively managed ones.

 Photo credit: ©iStock.com/benedek, ©iStock.com/Jirapong Manustrong, ©iStock.com/LiudmylaSupynska